 - Transfer your website for free

-- Make use of a free SSL certificate
+- Benefit from a free SSL certificate

 2. Bluehost

-Launched in 2003, Bluehost is a popular web hosting provider which was recently selected as the 2021 PC Magazine Editor’s Choice for hosting.
+Launched in 2003, Bluehost is a popular web hosting provider that was selected as the 2021 PC Magazine Editor’s Choice for hosting.
+Known for its affordable and comprehensive services, Bluehost offers everything from providing SSL certificates to tools for building WordPress websites, making it a top choice for shared hosting.

 With Bluehost, you can: